 Software Abbreviation: CBCHI

-Technical Point of Contact: Arika Egan, arikaegan@gmail.com.
-Wise County, VA.
+Technical Point of Contact: Arika Egan, arikaegan@gmail.com, Wise County.

 Brief Description of the Software:

 The CBCHI (pending name) allows users to identify chlorophyll concentrations in the Chesapeake Bay area using Landsat8 and AquaMODIS data as input.
 Its output will provide a map whose legend identifies chlorophyll concentrations in the Landsat8 data.